TheRealOne78/pybattery/readme.md

 In case you want to restore the battery level to normal, use `adb adb shell dumpsys battery restore` or just restart your phone.

-I am not responsible for any damage to your devices.
-Experiment with your own risk!
+<b>I am not responsible for any damage to your devices.
+Experiment with your own risk!</b>